 Tbilisi is a great base to access the incredible outdoor adventure that Georgia offers.
 The Caucasus mountains nearby make for great hiking in the spring and skiing in the winter season.
 In the hot summer months, the black sea coast offers seaside retreats.

 The location is also on the border of Europe and Asia, so you’ll be able to easily explore other nearby countries like Armenia, Turkey, and Azerbaijan.

-Another reason that makes Georgia one of the best places for digital nomads is that it offers a remote work visa called ‘remotely from Georgia,’ which allows foreigners from 95 countries to stay in Georgia for up to 360 days.
+Another reason that makes Georgia one of the best places for digital nomads is that it offers a digital nomad visa called ‘remotely from Georgia,’ which allows foreigners from 95 countries to stay in Georgia for up to 360 days.

 For eco-conscious nomads, Ljubljana is one destination you’ll want to bump up your list.
 It was the European Green Capital in 2016, has one of the largest public green areas per resident, and was named by Lonely Planet as one of the top sustainable destinations for 2022.

 The opportunities for outdoor adventure in Slovenia are endless.
-You can go hiking in the Julian Alps, mountain biking through the Vipava Valley, or kayaking on Lake Bled.
+You can hike in the Julian Alps, mountain biking through the Vipava Valley, or kayaking on Lake Bled.
 Slovenians know how to coexist with nature, making this one of the best digital nomad destinations for nature lovers.

 You’ll also be surrounded by Austria, Italy, Hungary, and Croatia, so the opportunities for traveling within Europe are endless.

-There you have it, 10 cheap places for digital nomads to inspire your next destination!
-Where would you love to live?
+There you have it, 17 cheap places for digital nomads to inspire your next destination!
+What’s next on your list?